 Many places claim to be the Walleye Capital of the world but when it comes down to it ask any local and they will tell you both Big and Little Bay de Noc is nothing short of spectacular.
 These fisheries have historically experienced changes, but the fish have remained abundant and healthy.

-Little Bay de Noc, with its 30,000 acres of water can best be described as a fish factory, with a D.N.R. estimated population of walleyes around 400,000.
-Thousands of these fish spawn in the Escanaba River, Rapid River, Tacoosh River, and the Whitefish River from mid to late April.
-Each year the Michigan D.N.R. conducts an egg take at the north end of the by near Rapid River.
-These eggs are used for stocking both bays on an alternating year basis, and they are also used for planting inland lakes throughout the state.
-While it used to take a few days to get all the eggs needed, the last few years D.N.R. personnel have been able to reach their quota in one days take, showing us that the population of walleyes is stronger than ever.
+Little Bay de Noc, with its 30,000 acres of water, can best be described as a fish factory, with a D.N.R. estimated population of walleye around 400,000.
+Thousands of these fish spawn in the Escanaba River, Rapid River, Tacoosh River, and the Whitefish River from mid-to-late April.
+Each year the Michigan D.N.R. conducts an egg take at the north end of the bay near Rapid River.
+These eggs are used for stocking both bays on an alternating year basis and for planting inland lakes throughout the state.
+While it used to take a few days to get all the eggs needed, over the last few years D.N.R. personnel have been able to reach their quota in one day, ensuring that the bays are bursting at the seams with walleye.

 Fishing Little Bay de Noc has changed throughout the years, mostly due to the introduction of exotic species in the Great Lakes from foreign vessels.
 The zebra mussel is likely the number one culprit.
 Each one of these thumbnail-sized foreign invaders filters the algae from the water, disrupting walleye habitat.
 Fishing is best where walleyes seek cover in the weeds and deeper water as they are a skittish species.